ngolodets/project4/README.md

 I have then used Express to create restful routes at the backend of the application to support the CRUD functions for the book model.
 Once those were built, I used React to render the information on the front-end.
 I have then styled the page using CSS (the screenshot of the wireframe is available below).
 ## Installation Instructions
-The application utilizes the following dependencies that can be installed using npm install command:
+The application is a React app that utilizes the following dependencies that can be installed using npm install command:
--axios
+- axios
--bcrypt
+- bcrypt
--dotenv
+- dotenv
--express
+- express
--express-jwt
+- express-jwt
--express-rate-limit
+- express-rate-limit
--helmet
+- helmet
--jsonwebtoken
+- jsonwebtoken
--mongoose
+- mongoose
 ## User Stories
 This app is a very basic, simplified, and limited version of popular mainstream library applications.
 It is designed for a user who would like to search through various books by genre and decide whether they would like to read the books they find.
 The application is also able to make suggestions to the user based on the title of the books they are currently viewing or based on the author.
 ## Wireframe
 For this app, I have chosen to render all of the information on a single page.
 The user is able to login to the page and view and manipulate all of the available information without having to switch between different views or menus.
 ![Wireframe Screenshot](client/public/wireframe.png)
 ## Unsolved Problems
 One of the limitations of this app is the lack of descriptive information about the book the viewer is viewing.
 Another problem is that the app is only able to make recommendations based either on the current book title or that book's author.
-However, currently, the app cannot make recommendations based on the books that are in the user's list.
+However, currently, the app cannot make recommendations based on the books that are in the user's list -- this is on the wishlist of things to implement.